scottohalloran/IrishGrammar/IrishVerbConjugator/IrishVerbs.md

 The Irish equivalent of the infinitive is the stem which is derived from the second person imperative singular of a verb.
 There are two conjugations of regular verbs.
 Irish has 11 irregular verbs which do not have predictable forms.
-The Irish equivalent of the passive is
+The Irish equivalent of the passive is the autonomous form

 First Conjugation
 Verbs with a one-syllable root